MoMarky/Eye-gaze-Guided-Vision-Transformer/README.md

 **1. System.**

-The data collection system is running on a Windows 10 platform.
 The EG-ViT project is running on a Linux 16.04 platform.

 **2. Create an environment.**